Arc'teryx Fortrez Hoody - Women's Review

 Our Analysis and Test Results

 The Arc'teryx Fortrez Hoody is made with Polartec Power Stretch fleece (88% polyester, 12% elastane) with "Hardface Technology."
 This treatment creates a smooth outer surface that is still flexible but causes water to bead up and is supposed to help block the wind.
-It has a balaclava style hood with optional neck and face gaiter, two hand warmer pockets and an arm pocket, and flat seams.
-Current color options are: Silver lining, Tamarillo, Tanzanite, and Vultee Blue.
+It has a balaclava style hood with optional neck and face-gaiter, two hand-warmer pockets, and an arm pocket, all constructed with flat seams.

-The Arc'teryx Fortrez Hoody is fairly warm for a midweight fleece jacket.
-The "Hardface Technology" does help block the wind from stripping away your warmth though, as does the balaclava hood.
+The Fortrez Hoody is relatively warm for a light fleece jacket.
+The "Hardface Technology" helps block the wind from stripping away your warmth, as does the balaclava hood.
 It uses 88% polyester and 12% elastane in its construction, making it a little less insulative than others.

-The inside of the jacket is a soft brushed fleece which is comfortable against the skin, though it does not have quite the same comfort as the hi-loft models like The North Face Osito 2 or the Patagonia Re-Tool Snap-T Pullover.
-The flat seams do lie nicely under a harness or backpack straps though.
+The inside of the jacket is a soft brushed fleece that is comfortable against the skin, though it does not have quite the same comfort as the hi-loft models.
+The flat seams do lie nicely under a harness or backpack straps, though.

-The Arc'teryx Fortrez Hoody excels in wind and water protection, for a fleece that is.
-While we've given it high scores in these two categories, it doesn't actually provide the same protection as an impermeable rain jacket, but it definitely stops the elements more than some of the lighter, porous models that we tested.
-For rain, we saw water bead up and roll right off similar to a shell treated with a DWR coating, but when sprayed with a water bottle repetitively the material eventually soaks through.
-While the "Hardface" coating does provide more wind protection than the Patagonia R2 Jacket, the material itself is not that thick and we could still feel strong winds ripping through it on a very windy day.
+The Fortrez Hoody excels in wind and water protection, for a fleece that is.
+It doesn't provide the same protection as an impermeable rain jacket, but it stops the elements more than some of the lighter, porous models that we tested.
+For rain, we saw water bead up and roll right off similar to a shell treated with a DWR coating, but when sprayed with a water bottle repetitively, the material eventually soaks through.
+While the "Hardface" coating does provide more wind protection than even the thickest jackets in this review.
+The material itself is not that thick, and we could still feel strong winds ripping through it on a very windy day.

-This jacket costs $199, which is expensive to say the least.
-You could argue that this fleece would replace a fleece layer and a windbreaker, or that it will last a long time thanks to the flat outer face which is resistant to pilling, but it's still a lot of money to spend on a fleece.
-If you're looking for a little less, there's plenty of more affordable options out there.
+This jacket is expensive.
+You could argue that this fleece would replace a fleece layer and a windbreaker, or that it will last a long time thanks to the flat outer face which is resistant to pilling, but it's still a lot of money to spend on a fleece jacket.
+For those who are looking for a little less, there's plenty of more affordable options out there.
 However, if you want stretchy fabrics that are comfortable, thin, and almost weatherproof, you might find the value in this jacket.
 Additionally, it's made by Arc'teryx, who is known for its quality designs and excellent customer service.
 If you live in wet, coastal climates, or simply want the protection of a wind shell in your fleece jacket, this is one you'll see the value in.